EmmaSciberras811/CPS3230-Software-Project-Part-2/README.md

 Used Intellij as in IDE and implemneted a mavel project. code for task 3: CPS3230-Software-Project-Part-2/cps3230Assignment-ModelTesting/
  - guards, transitions and tests can be found: CPS3230-Software-Project-Part-2/cps3230Assignment-ModelTesting/src/test/java/com/cps3230/
- - Note the above are separted into 2, as my FSM was split into two parts for simplicity: loggin system and alert system
+ - Note the above are separted into 2, as my FSM was split into two parts for simplicity: login system and alert system
    - loggin system checking if user is logged in - bad or good login
    - on good login the user is allowed to add new alert/s (unless maximum is reached) and delete the alerts via post and delete requests